Input file format

 }

-The keys of this map must correspond exactly to the UAC of the components defined in the component specification.
+For the component parameter output, the keys must correspond exactly to the UAC of the components defined in the component specification.
 By the definition of a map, each component can only appear once in this map.
 If multiple outputs for a single component should be tracked, multiple entries should be put in the list mapped to that component's UAC.
 Each entry describes one input, output or other variable of that component.
-For example, m_h_w_ht1 OUT
+For example, m_h_w_ht1:OUT means that the output of medium m_h_w_ht1 (hot water) of that component should be tracked.

 Output specification (interactive .html plot)

-"output_plot": {
+"output_plot_spec": {

 "1": {

-"key": {"TST_HP_01": ["m_h_w_lt1 IN"]},
+"key": {"TST_HP_01": ["m_h_w_lt1:IN"]},

 "axis": "left",